tasoftch/php-i2c-extension/README.md

 $ make
 $ sudo make install
 ```

-Next find the location of PHP's INI files on your computer by running the following command.
+Next, find the location of PHP's INI files on your computer by running the following command.

 ```bin
 $ php --ini | grep -i "Configuration File.*Path"